-Brothers and sisters, we are the "This I know" people.
-We know four certainties.
+Brothers and sisters, we know four certainties.
 We have a Savior.
 True, we will have to suffer for our Savior, but we can do so because we have strength and security.
 These four certainties have mobilized the church for nearly 20 centuries.
-May we grasp them today.
+May we grasp them today and pray for those facing persecution today.

-One particular man from Smyrna did.
+As did one particular man from Smyrna.
 His name was Polycarp.
 He was the pastor of the church in Smyrna not long after the Lord sent this letter to His church there.